 Basic terms used by sctool to interact with Scylla Manager:

-- Task - A management task, that can be scheduled, started, and stopped by the manager on a particular cluster.
-There is currently two type of tasks:
+Task - A management task that can be scheduled, started, and stopped by the manager on a particular cluster.
+There is currently two types of tasks:

-- repair - A type of Task which executes a cluster-wide repair of a keyspace where each table repair is defined as a Unit.
+repair - A type of Task executes a cluster-wide repair of a keyspace where each table repair is defined as a Unit.

 The following example, sctool is used to: